Case Study: How Editor Matt Carter Used Filmsupply to Elevate a Nas Music Video

 With such a wide range of Filmsupply footage, what steps did you take to achieve a cohesive look?

-Then I assembled a post team—colorist Andrew Ceen, sound designer Christian Stropko, and my friend Kyle Zemborain who did VFX on a shot toward the end of the video where we see Nas reflected in the mirror that the angels are holding up.
+Then I assembled a post team: colorist Andrew Ceen, sound designer Christian Stropko, and my friend Kyle Zemborain who did VFX.
+Kyle worked specifically on a shot toward the end of the video where we see Nas reflected in the mirror that the angels are holding up.

-Andrew did an unbelievable job of, not just making the images feel cohesive, but actually elevating the look of the whole video.
-He gave it a glossy glow and contrast so it feels like its own individual thing.
+Andrew did an unbelievable job.
+He didn’t just make the images feel cohesive but actually elevated the look of the whole video.
+He gave it a glossy glow and contrast.
+It makes it feel like its own individual thing.

 I did sound design on the offline edit and prepped it for Christian to add to it.
 Then I tweaked the final sound design and mix with the splits he contributed.